 - July 25th vs DF Montreal

 For tickets click here.

 Probably the most popular time this month to visit DC is Independence Day.
-In 2021, July 4 is a Sunday — perfect timing for the weekend!
+In 2022, July 4th is a Monday.

 In addition to celebrating with fireworks, you might also want to consider visiting the National Mall and seeing some of the most notable sites and landmarks in the United States.